jnozzi/cocoadev.com/markdown/PoseAsAspects.md

-**General/PoseAsAspects** -
+**PoseAsAspects** -

-The idea here is that you could call General/[ACPoser wrapAllMethodsOfClass: General/[MyClass class]], and get a nice little stack trace of all the methods being called in your class.
-And this bit of code does appear to work very well for that purpose, especially if you haven't done anything with General/MyClass before that point.
-Also, you could subclass General/ACPoser and override the before: and after: methods to perform some specific aspect functionality.
-You can get an example of that here: http://www.ccs.neu.edu/home/igotimac/General/PoseAspect.zip
+The idea here is that you could call [ACPoser wrapAllMethodsOfClass: [MyClass class]], and get a nice little stack trace of all the methods being called in your class.
+And this bit of code does appear to work very well for that purpose, especially if you haven't done anything with MyClass before that point.
+Also, you could subclass ACPoser and override the before: and after: methods to perform some specific aspect functionality.
+You can get an example of that here: http://www.ccs.neu.edu/home/igotimac/PoseAspect.zip

-The implementation uses General/ClassPosing
+The implementation uses ClassPosing

 But, there is a major problem with this Aspect that need to be worked out, but here's some code of something that does work for some cases.
 It seems a major obstacle of this approach lies in that posing as a class only affects new instances of that class, not existing ones.
-So, I really just need to figure out where a good place is to instantiate aspects on things that are allocated and used early on. something like: General/[ACPoser wrapAllMethodsOfClass: General/[NSObject class]]. but where does it belong? if I put it too early (like in initialize or load methods of General/ACPoser I get memory leaks or sigbus errors).
+So, I really just need to figure out where a good place is to instantiate aspects on things that are allocated and used early on. something like: [ACPoser wrapAllMethodsOfClass: [NSObject class]]. but where does it belong? if I put it too early (like in initialize or load methods of ACPoser I get memory leaks or sigbus errors).

-Here's General/ACPoser.h  Note, you'll also need General/ACMethodIterator
+Here's ACPoser.h  Note, you'll also need ACMethodIterator

 #import <Foundation/Foundation.h>

-@interface General/ACPoser : General/NSObject {
+@interface ACPoser : NSObject {

 }